akashacms/plugins-diagrams/README.md

 # @akashacms/diagrams-maker

-Process PlantUML, or Pintora, diagrams and either convert into an output file, or embed as HTML in a document.
+Process PlantUML, Mermaid, or Pintora, diagrams and either convert into an output file, or embed as HTML in a document.

 PlantUML diagrams are rendered locally using a copy of `plantuml.jar`, specifically the version released under the MIT license.
 By using the JAR file, you are not reliant on an external server.

 **NOTE**: This package requires the Java runtime to be installed on your machine and in your path.
 You can test this by running `java --help` at the command line.

-**NOTE**: It was intended that this package also support Mermaid and KaTeX.
+**NOTE**: It was intended that this package also support KaTeX.
 Those who are interested (or not) should see [the issue queue entry](https://github.com/akashacms/plugins-diagrams/issues/7) for this task.

 ## INSTALL